gaepdit/complaint-tracking/docs/Role capabilities.md

 * Search for and view basic info for all Complaints, excluding caller info.
 * Search for and view all info for Complaints that have been closed, excluding caller info.

-## Staff
+## User

-All Users with accounts who are logged into the application can:
+All Users with work accounts who are logged into the application can:

-* Create new Complaints and either assign them to Users within the same Office or to the Assignor of another Office.
-* Edit Complaints assigned to them.
-* Add/edit Complaint Actions for Complaints assigned to them.
-* Transfer (reassign) their Complaints to other Users within the same Office or to the Assignor of another Office.
 * Search for and view all info for all Complaints, excluding deleted Complaints and deleted Complaint Actions.
 * View a list of CTS Users.
 * View the lookup tables for Complaint Action Types and Areas of Concern.
-* View reports for self.
+* View reports for themselves.
-* Edit account info for self, including changing assigned Office.
+* Edit account info for themselves, including changing assigned Office.

 ## Office Assignor